zowe/docs-site/docs/user-guide/api-mediation/configuration-health-endpoint-protection.md

 It is recommended to set `apiml.gateway.health.protected` to `true` to enhance security and protect sensitive information about the API Gateway's health status.

 * **In Development/Testing Environments**
-For ease of access and testing purposes, setting `apiml.gateway.health.protected` to `false` might be more convenient.
+ setting `apiml.gateway.health.protected` to `false` can simplify the testing process, reduce development overhead, and assist with debugging.